tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > [3,4,5,6,7,8]

-Of course, if you do something like this in your JS library, and it pollutes the global namespace, and one day EcmaScript 9 introduces an actual `range` function with slightly different semantics, and someone else goes to use the `[].range` function expecting the official semantics -- well, you may lose a friend or two.
+Of course, if you do something like this in your JS library, and it pollutes the global namespace, and one day EcmaScript 9 introduces an actual `range` function with slightly different semantics, and someone else goes to use the `[].range` function expecting the official semantics---well, you may lose a friend or two.

 Some notes about this implementation of range: